 The following sub-projects are hosted with CalendarServer:

-- If you would like to download a version of Calendar and Contacts Server to run on a server, look at this list of release branches.
-Find the most recent branch in the list, and then download it by running:
+If you would like to download a version of Calendar and Contacts Server to run on a server, look at this list of release branches.
+Find the most recent branch in the list, and then download it by running in a shell: